Skip to content

 The Trust is required to publish the interests of decision making staff at least annually in a prominent place on the Trust’s website.

-Decision making staff are more likely than others to have an influence on the use of resources because of the nature of their roles.
 For the purposes of this policy and procedure decision making staff are:

-• Executive and Non Executive Directors (or equivalent roles) who have decision making roles which involve the deployment of resources
+• Executive and Non-Executive Directors (or equivalent roles) who have decision making roles which involve the deployment of resources

 • Those at Agenda for Change band 8d and above